Explore Puerto Rico’s Taíno Roots

 The Taínos

 The Taíno people called Borinquen (their name for Puerto Rico) home for about 700 to 1000 years.
 Unfortunately, in the early 1500s, the Spaniards arrived in Puerto Rico and most of the Taíno males were enslaved, and the women became wives for the soldiers.
 Many were killed off by disease.
-There are few if any pure-blood Taíno left on the island, so little remains of the culture.
+While a small bit of Tiano blood runs through many Puerto Rican veins, there are few, if any pure-blood Taíno left on the island, so little first hand knowledge remains of the culture.

 Even so, the Taínos’ cultural contributions can be seen today in artwork, food, and language.
 Many of the symbols from the petroglyphs are used in all kinds of art and decorative works.
 Staples of the Puerto Rican diet include cassava (yuca), batata (sweet potato) and calabaza (pumpkin).
 The Taíno language contributed some words that have been adopted into both the English and Spanish languages, including barbacoa (barbecue), hamaca (hammock), canoa (canoe), tabaco (tobacco), and huracán (hurricane).